https://www.disazablogger.com/b24614c61f2547b9adc04269cfdc7c15.txt Risk Evaluation and Control for treated Wastewater Reuse in Green Spaces

 Documents related to treated wastewater reuse for the green spaces were considered for the comparison analysis.
 The California state regulations and WHO guidelines were observed to be inadequate for treated wastewater reuse in urban green spaces.

-Reuse of treated wastewater for irrigation in urban green spaces is an integral part of a sustainable urban water cycle (UWC) due to the rapidly expanding urbanization and water scarcity (Gatica & Cytryn, 2013).
+The reuse of treated wastewater for irrigation in urban green spaces is an integral part of a sustainable urban water cycle (UWC) due to the rapidly expanding urbanization and water scarcity (Gatica & Cytryn, 2013).
 Risk assessment and management (RAM) of wastewater reuse for irrigation substantially depends on the regulations that define the water quality standards.

-The safe and reliable reuse in urban green spaces depend on the quality and degree of treatment and methods of safe application.
+The safe and reliable reuse in urban green spaces depends on the quality and degree of treatment and methods of safe application.
 The review critically assesses the guidelines and quality standards for irrigation water reuse.

 4.1.
 Environmental Considerations for Water Reuse

 Water scarcity is a growing threat that endangers food security and the growth of communities, primarily in the developing world.
-Water reuse, also known as water recycling, reclaims water from sewage, greywater and black water for reuse (Yang et al., 2020).
+Water reuse, also known as water recycling, reclaims water from sewage, greywater, and blackwater for reuse (Yang et al., 2020).

-The aim is to mitigate the drinking water crisis by obtaining water that meets only quality requirements and improving environmental problems related to water, energy and ecosystem conservation through urban and residential activities.
 In some of the global scenarios for climate change, the form and quantity of available water resources will vary across the northern, sub-tropical, and tropical latitudes.
 Techniques for risk control include proper and effective handling of the wastewater before use, and regular evaluation of procedures for water quality (Alevizos et al., 2023).

 4.2.
 Text of standards for water intended for Reuse